 Who We Are

 The Center for Writing & Rhetoric (CWR) offers instruction and support on graduate-level writing and presenting, providing consultations in-person, online, and through email.
-It also offers events that support milestones and special projects, such as weekend Dissertation Bootcamps, Students of Color Writing Retreats, Qualifying Exam Preparation Weekends, webinars, workshops, one-day general writing retreats, weeklong boot camps, and writing groups.
-Recently, the center organized CGU’s version of the Three Minute Thesis competition, The Big Pitch, which develops and showcases student work from across campus in a unique three-minute and single-slide format for a non-specialist audience.
-It also piloted the Student Grant & Award Initiative, a cross-campus collaboration designed to support student grant applications, which includes the CGU Fulbright Program for students applying for a Fulbright Award.
+It also offers a Dissertation & Thesis Writing Course (WRIT 350) and programs that support milestones and special projects, such as the Qualifying Exams Prep Group, Dissertation Bootcamps, Students of Color Writing Retreats, Productivity Saturdays, webinars, and more.
+The center organizes CGU’s version of the Three Minute Thesis competition, The Big Pitch, which develops and showcases student work from across campus in a unique three-minute and single-slide format for a non-specialist audience.
+It also leads the Student Grant & Award Initiative, a cross-campus collaboration designed to support student grant applications, which includes the CGU Fulbright Program for students applying for a Fulbright Award.
 We are proud to work as a learning community hub with an anti-discrimination pedagogy for CGU students to develop their scholarly understanding and meet their academic and professional goals in an affirming space.

 Anti-Discrimination & Learning Community Pedagogy